 - Kachumbari: A simple tomato and onion salad that goes great with any African meal.

-- Stew: A delicious beef, chicken, or fish stew is the perfect side dish for a hearty Ugali meal.
+- Stew: A delicious beef, chicken, or fish stew is the perfect side dish for a hearty meal.
 A vegetable stew is also a great option.

 - Spicy Peanut Sauce: If you’re in the mood for something spicy, a peanut sauce is sure to hit the spot!
 Enjoy it over your cooked Ugali or as a dip.